 Fees for EU and international students depend on the course – details are on each course page.

 If you're eligible for a student loan, you can use this in years 1 to 4.

 If you're eligible for a student loan, you may be eligible for a Student Finance England Travel Grant to cover travel costs, visas, vaccinations and medical insurance.
 They are means-tested and vary by local education authority.

 The UK Government has launched a new scheme to replace Erasmus+ for UK institutions, named after British code breaker and mathematician Alan Turing.

-The Turing Scheme is due to begin in September 2021, and will provide funding for University students to study abroad worldwide (subject to the Scheme's terms and conditions).
+The Turing Scheme can provide funding for University students to study abroad worldwide (subject to the Scheme's terms and conditions).

-We're committed to applying for funding from the Turing Scheme to help cover travel expenses and costs of living whilst studying in Australia on one of our planned dual awards.
+We made a successful application to the first year of the Turing Scheme in 2021 and are committed to applying for funding from 2022 to help cover travel expenses and costs of living whilst studying in Australia on one of our planned dual awards.
 We'll publish more information about the Scheme here, once confirmed.